-7.7.
+7.8.
 Partner Site Replication Window

 The Partner Site Replication window provides a visual interface for loading Workspace information from a partner development site.
 Use the Partner Site Replication window to load Partner Site receipt workspaces from Partner Site deployments on disk, or directly from the release data in a partner repository, either by connecting to the partner repository database, or by connecting to the Partner Site via an AppServer partition.
 For an explanation of Partner Sites, see Section 1.10, "Distributed Development" [1-26]

-🚯 Roundtable Partner Site Replication

-F ile

-Receipt Workspace: 001 devel 001 Corporate Development Workspace Load

-Coad Options

-🗇 From Disk 💿 On-Line

-0n-Line

-AppServer Partition O Direct Data b ase

-Partition:

-roundtable +

-Populate Workspace O bjects

-Connect Objects in Release

-~

-Releases Received

-Release# 🔻 Event# Date User Note 🔺

-• • • • • • • • • • • • • • • • • • • -

-Enter data or press ESC to end.

 Field or Button Description Receipt Workspace A drop-down list of Workspaces identified as Partner Site receipt Workspaces.
-Load Options Choose the source for the Partner Site data: From Disk - The data will be loaded from a Partner Site deployment on disk. • On-Line - The data will be received over a network either through an AppServer connection or through a direct connection to the remote repository database.
+Load Options Choose the source for the Partner Site data: From Disk - The data will be loaded from a Partner Site deployment on disk.
+On-Line - The data will be received over a network either through an AppServer connection or through a direct connection to the remote repository database.
 AppServer Partition Choose this option to connect to the AppServer partition selected in the Partition drop-down-list.
 The list is populated from the AppServer partitions defined for the current OpenEdge session using the OpenEdge Service Parameter Maintenance PROTool.
-For information on preparing a Partner Site AppServer partition see Section 7.7.1, "Preparing a Partner Site AppServer Partition" [7-18].
+For information on preparing a Partner Site AppServer partition see Section 7.8.1, "Preparing a Partner Site AppServer Partition" [7-19].